carl-wallace/pbyk/pbyk/README.md

 ```
 The `vsc` feature is only available on Windows systems.
 There is also a `reset_vsc` feature that is not currently
 supported and that may be removed.

-\* The pbyk application does not currently support processing BER encoded data.
-NIPR CAs presently return BER-encoded data when executing the [SCEP protocol](https://datatracker.ietf.org/doc/html/rfc8894).
-The NIPR features have been temporarily disabled until the NIPR CAs have been updated and return DER-encoded data.

 ## Status